aewindle110/DroneWQ/md_files/APP_MAINTAINENCE_DOCUMENTATION.md

 # upload the built package using twine
 twine upload dist/* # or your version name
 ```
-It will then prompt for username, which you enter `__token__`.
-As for the password, you will use the PyPi token(please reach out to us if you don't have a token)
+Afterwards, input your PyPi token(please reach out to us if you don't have a token)

 ---